Naticord/naticord/README.md

 Naticord / Native-cord is a native Discord client made in C# (originally Python).

-Supports Windows 2000 - Windows 11 (Windows 2000 - Vista need proxy settings to work)
+Supports Windows 2000 - Windows 11 (Windows 2000 - Vista need proxy settings to work which you can setup with `PROXY.md`)

 <a href="https://star-history.com/#n1d3v/naticord&Date">
  <picture>